 The level of hedging also has to be accounted for.
 Participants that are both suppliers and consumers tend to offer low (mostly near \$0/GJ) and bid high (rising to near MPC/VoLL) to ensure that their supply is matched with their demand (though in practice the demand curve is not that price responsive).
 If that result is achieved then the participant has no exposure to the market price on the matched volume.
 The same effect can be achieved by independent participants who achieve that effect through contracting.
 Offer curves (and to the extent relevant, demand curves) can be modified into the future to maintain their general shape relative to the prevailing contract volume and expected gas market price.
 Expected equilibrium positions are established using the LGA gas price projections accompanying the 2022 GSOO.
 Base year offer curves are then shifted forward to match equilibria in the study years.
 The shape of each curve is preserved by decomposing the curve into the following sections; "below expected equilibrium", "at expected equilibrium", and "above expected equilibrium".
-The "at expected equilibrium" section of the offer stack is transposed to maintain its position relative to the expected equilibrium in the forward year, while the other two sections are stretched or compressed to maintain the offer curve structure, albeit focussed on a different expected equilibrium.
+The "at expected equilibrium in the forward year, while the other two sections are stretched or compressed to maintain the offer curve structure, albeit focussed on a different expected equilibrium.
 This procedure is carried out at the level of each offer stack as its purpose is to correctly characterise price and quantity response during a scenario.